 Interestingly, the chart reveals that even in the most optimistic case, Bitcoin mining is actually more energy-intensive than gold mining.
 Given a more realistic number, the difference increases fast.

 On top of this, we can find that the process of mining Bitcoin isn’t just more energy-intensive, but also has a bigger environmental impact.
 To reach that conclusion, we first need to estimate the carbon footprint for both.
 For Bitcoin we can, again, get this number from the Bitcoin Energy Consumption Index.
-For gold, we assume a carbon footprint of 20 tons of CO2e per every kilogram of gold mined.
+For gold, we assume a carbon footprint of 19 tons of CO2e per every kilogram of gold mined (based on a total footprint of 81 million metric tons of CO2e).

 Again, the result doesn’t look good for Bitcoin even in the most optimistic case.
 The carbon footprint is huge for both, considering that the average global carbon footprint per household is approximately 10 tons of CO2e per year, but Bitcoin is the clear “winner”.
 This means that when you’re deciding whether to hold physical gold or Bitcoin, gold might just be the greener option, and it has the added benefit that it will continue to function even if mining stops completely.